+'''

 mmvdisk server configure --nc <nodeclass-name> --recycle one

+'''

 Note: The --recycle one option restarts GPFS to enable new configuration one by one.
 Be careful when you use the --recycle all option.
-When you use this option, the mmvdisk command asks you a confirmation on the console.
+When you use this option, the mmvdisk command asks you a confirmation on the console starting from 5.0.5.3 release.
 If you provide "yes", the command restarts all the nodes at the same time, which might cause the cluster to lose quorum or file system availability.